 Today, most of the former Mojave Gunnery Range “C” training area consists of undeveloped land owned by private entities with small portions owned by Kern County and the Bureau of Land Management.
 Off-highway vehicle recreation, small arms shooting practice and seasonal sheep grazing are conducted on the undeveloped land.
 Illegal dumping also occurs on portions of the former training area.
 The northeastern corner of the former Mojave Gunnery Range “C” boundary extends into California City, which is developed for residential and commercial use.
 The southwestern portion of the range is owned by the Hyundai-Kia North American Proving Grounds, which operates an automobile test track on the property.

 The Corps of Engineers began investigating the former gunnery range in 1999 through the Formerly Used Defense Sites, or FUDS, Program.
 An Administrative Record containing project documents and reports for Mojave Gunnery Range “C” is available at the Kern County Library, California City Branch, and at the Corps of Engineers, Los Angeles District office.

-The Mojave Gunnery Range “C” FUDS property has been divided into the following eight projects: the Bombing Target; Strafing Target #71; Bombing Target “F”; Rocket Range 101; Bombing Range #73; APA Areas 5 & 6; APA Area C; and APA Areas E, E1, and E2.
-This website provides information each project.
+The Mojave Gunnery Range “C” FUDS property has been divided into the following eight Munitions Response Sites: MRS 01 - Bombing Target; MRS 02 - Strafing Target #71; MRS 03 - Bombing Target “F”; MRS 04 - Rocket Range 101; MRS 05 - Bombing Range #73; MRS 06 - APA Areas 5 & 6; MRS 07 - APA Areas E, E1, and E2; and MRS 08 - APA Area C. This website provides information about each project.